 This phase of the restoration plan calls for a new museum archival quality Heat, Ventilation, and Air Conditioning (HVAC) system, weatherization to solve water penetration issues and preserve the building, and construction of a new accessible pedestrian/bicycle bridge.

 Please note that as in any construction project, schedules are projected as accurately as possible, but all dates are subject to change due to the nature of construction and the weather.

 Information on the new design and restoration elements was presented to the community at Elisabet Ney Nature Day and Ney Day in 2022.

 Historic Landmark Commission

 October 8, 2018: Windows, Doors, and Bridge (presentation, PDF, 10 MB)

 June 28, 2021: Mechanical and Lighting (link to approved minutes)

 August 23, 2021 (link to recommendation)

 Funding & Resources

-Funding for this restoration project is provided through 2006 and 2012 GO Bond funds, Hotel Occupancy Tax Project Funds and a grant received by the National Trust.
+Funding for this restoration project is provided through 2006 and 2012 GO Bond funds and Hotel Occupancy Tax Project Funds from the Heritage Tourism Division of the City of Austin Economic Development Department and a grant received by the National Trust for Historic Preservation.